-Dr. Joseph Massad, a tenured professor in the Department of Middle Eastern, South Asian, and African Studies with twenty-five years of service at Columbia University, was notified on April 23, 2024, of the initiation of a formal investigation into allegations that two of his publications about the October 7 Hamas attack on Israel had, according to the notice
+Dr. Joseph Massad, a tenured professor in the Department of Middle Eastern, South Asian, and African Studies with twenty-five years of service at Columbia University, was notified on April 23, 2024, of the initiation of a formal investigation into allegations that two of his publications about the October 7 Hamas attack on Israel had, according to the notice letter, "subjected members of the Columbia community to harassment and discrimination based on their national origin and/or religion, including by deprivation of the ability to complete course requirements due to a perceived lack of safety in [his] classroom."
+The administration initiated the investigation in the context of former president Shafik's April 17 congressional testimony in which she stated that Professor Massad had been reprimanded and removed from his position as chair of the Academic Review Committee for his allegedly antisemitic publications, an account that he disputed.

 In the same congressional hearing President Shafik did not correct the record regarding Professor Katherine Franke, a tenured professor of law with twenty-five years of service at Columbia.
 When Congresswoman Elise Stefanik asked then-President Shafik what disciplinary actions had been taken against "Professor Katherine Franke from Columbia Law School, who said that 'all Israeli students who have served in the IDF are dangerous and shouldn't be on campus," President Shafik responded, "I agree with you that those comments are completely unacceptable and discriminatory."
 According to Professor Franke, President Shafik was aware at that time that Congresswoman Stefanik's summary was inaccurate, but she did not correct her.
-Soon after, Professor Franke faced an investigation based on a statement she had made in a Democracy Now! interview.47
+Soon after, Professor Franke faced an investigation based on a statement she had made in a Democracy Now! interview.